whimsiemi/undertale-battle-pocket/COMMENTARY.md

 #### Academic Sources

-I'm going to be honest: I didn't really find any academic sources throughout my research that actually aided the creation of this project, with it being such a direct translation that its input wouldn't be heavily necessary.
+- I'm going to be honest: I didn't really find any academic sources throughout my research that actually aided the creation of this project, with it being such a direct translation that its input wouldn't be heavily necessary

 #### Documentation Sources